jacmendt/jacmendt.github.io/_posts/2015-09-11-imageserver-support-ol3.markdown

 custom_js:
 - iipsource
 ---
-[OpenLayers 3](http://openlayers.org/) is a create library.
-It is mainly used for the creating of web mapping applications and thereby does a create job.
+[OpenLayers 3](http://openlayers.org/) is a great library.
+It is mainly used for the creating of web mapping applications and thereby does a great job.
 Beside that it could also be used as a frontend library for multiple imageserver protocols.
-The following demos shows the support of the Zoomify-Procole, the Internet Image Protocol, the Web Map Service Protocol and the International Image Interoperabilitiy Framework.
+The following demos shows the support of the Zoomify-Protocol, the Internet Image Protocol, the Web Map Service Protocol and the International Image Interoperabilitiy Framework Protocol.

 <div class="parent-map-container">